Asking for computer help & similar

 11. Include a brief description of your problem in the Subject line (eight words max.) and repeat it in the message body.
 (Don't limit the description to something obvious such as "Need help!!!".)
 Make this description meaningful so that people will want to read your message and can easily locate it later.

 12. Check units - e.g. don't type "Gb" (Gigabits) if you mean "GB" (GigaBytes, which are 8 times larger).
-Don't type "MB" (Megabytes - a measurement of size) if you mean "Mbps" (Megabits per second - a measurement of data transmission speed).
+Don't type "MB" (Megabytes - a measurement of capacity) if you mean "Mbps" (Megabits per second - a measurement of data transmission speed).

 13. Put a question mark (?) at the end of a question so that it's absolutely clear what you are asking.
 Don't type a bunch of statements and expect the reader to guess what you need to know.
 Don't put a question mark after a statement.

-Providing incomplete or incorrect information will greatly increase the chances of your being asked "why" or of being told "don't" or of being given the wrong answer or of our simply losing patience.
+17. Providing incomplete or incorrect information will greatly increase the chances of your being asked "why" or of being told "don't" or of being given the wrong answer or of your helpers simply losing patience.
 Avoid getting yourself into the position of having to write "I already tried that" or "I forgot to mention..." or "wait a week because I'm too busy to take photos".
 Nothing will annoy your helper more!
 Always include FULL details and state what you already tried.

 In short, plan your report and question carefully; check for mistakes before you click "Send"; make it easy to understand.
 It may be easier if you type it in a simple text editor first, check it, save a copy, then paste it into the email or forum message window.